mdegat01/hassio-addons/hedgedoc/DOCS.md

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.][add-repo-shield]][add-repo]

-Then find Loki in the store and click install:
+Then find HedgeDoc in the store and click install:

 [![Open your Home Assistant instance and show the dashboard of a Supervisor add-on.][add-addon-shield]][add-addon]